Baked, Crispy Tempeh Bacon

 A sheet of white parchment paper has been used for baking dark brown slices of vegan tempeh "bacon."

-After baking, the tempeh bacon strips should appear darkened.
-They’ll be browning and crispy at their edges.
+After baking, the tempeh bacon strips should appear darkened and crisp along the edges.

 Serving suggestions